- Offered as:

 General education requirements and courses

-** At least 3 hours in Biological Science and 3 hours in Physical Science plus 1 additional hour for three clock hours per week of laboratory.
+* At least 3 hours in Biological Science and 3 hours in Physical Science plus 1 additional lab hour; or 8 hours of Science 101 and 102.

 Note: See the WSU Catalog for degree requirements and talk with your academic advisor about planning and scheduling your courses.
 All students must meet requirements as outlined in the catalog in order to graduate.